daviskeene/Hotplotit/README.md

 2. Get a group together with representatives from any important areas relative the work being done.
 3. Rank each item in the list in terms of "awesomeness" and difficulty.

+The items are then ranked by their overall awesomeness and easiness.
+Items that are more awesome and easier are ranked before items that are harder or less awesome.
+From this, a list can be made detailing which items a team should prioritize.

 ## Usage

 With hotplotit, you can make hotplots with ease.
 Navigate through the homepage to find where you can create your list of items: